Vatel's almost perfect dinner in Chantilly

 The famous chef Vatel in Chantilly!
 The Grand Condé, the castle’s owner, had a big party in honour of king Louis XIV, in April 1671.
 Louis came 3 days.
 He turned up on Tuesday, he hunted, went for a stroll in the park.
 Then they took diner in a place full of daffodils.

-This special night, chef Vatel presiding in the kitchen.
-He was the greatest chef of his day, the perfection personified!
+This special night, chef Vatel presided in the kitchen.
+He was the greatest chef, the perfection personified!
 Condé appointed him contrôleur général de la Bouche, in Chantilly.

 No... impossible!
 For Vatel, it was the supreme humiliation.
 And he had a little sudden weakness.
-Oh, maybe because he had not sleep for nights (12, said the famous writer Mrs de Sévigné)??
+Oh, maybe because he had not sleep for nights??
 Aaah, everyone noticed the big shadows under his eyes...

 In short.
 After the diner and the firework (failed because of clouds), Condé congratulated Vatel.
 The chef stammered some excuses, but Condé said it was perfect.